-Within a formatted message (§3.11.4), an embedded link SHALL conform to the syntax of a GitHub Flavored Markdown link (see [GFM], §6.6, "Links"), with the restriction that the "link destination" SHALL be a non-negative integer (whose interpretation is defined below).
+Within a formatted message (§3.11.4), an embedded link SHALL conform to the syntax of a GitHub Flavored Markdown link (see [GFM], §6.6, "Links").

 NOTE 1: The GFM link syntax is very flexible.
 Since a SARIF viewer that renders formatted messages will presumably rely on a full-featured GFM processor, there is no need to restrict the embedded link syntax in SARIF formatted messages.